Dyna-5G: Dynamic Role Switching for Self-Organizing 5G M2M Networks: Phases of Network Operation

 \subsection{Network Self-Organization}

-The reorganization of the machine network is aimed at maintaining the dynamic network's proper structure, ensuring the uninterrupted performance of application layer activities by the machines, and determining the most 'capable' leader.
-Figure~\ref{fig:reorganization-processes} illustrates two machines during a reorganization phase, which consists of three key phases, executed simultaneously by the machines:
+The reorganization aims at maintaining proper network structure, ensuring uninterrupted performance of application layer activities, and determining the most `capable' leader.
+Figure~\ref{fig:reorganization-processes} illustrates two machines during a reorganization phase, consisting of three simultaneous key phases:

-\textbf{Heartbeat Process.} The heartbeat process is executed every time the $T_{heartbeat}$ expires.
+\textbf{$\bullet$ Heartbeat Process.} The heartbeat process is executed every time the $T_{heartbeat}$ expires.
 Each machine is responsible for sending and listening for \texttt{Heartbeat Notification} messages.
-The message, containing essential identification, current coordinates, status and timestamp data, to every other active machine in the network.
-On the receptive end, machines persistently listen for incoming heartbeat messages from their counterparts, updating the "last seen" timestamp in the heartbeat records affiliated with each entity upon receiving such messages, after the message validation.
-Next, the included coordinates, a necessary part of the performance evaluation process, are also updated in the network table.
+They contain essential identification, current coordinates, status and timestamp data and are sent to every other active machine.
+On the receiving end, machines persistently listen for incoming heartbeat messages from their counterparts, updating the ``last seen" timestamp in the heartbeat records, after the message validation.
+Next, the included coordinates are also updated in the network table.

-Apart from containing vital information, heartbeats are also utilized to monitor whether a machine is 'alive' or not in the network.
-The timestamp plays a pivotal role in the monitoring phase, wherein each entity oversees the temporal gaps between the current time and the "last seen" timestamp of every other machine in the network.
-Failure recovery is triggered if this temporal gap surpasses a specified timeout threshold, indicating a potential issue or failure with the corresponding machine.
+Heartbeats are also utilized to monitor whether a machine is `alive' or not in the network, but always in accordance with cellular health checks (via cross verification).
+The timestamp plays a pivotal role in the monitoring phase, wherein each entity oversees the temporal gaps between the current time and the ``last seen" timestamp of every other machine in the network.
+Failure recovery is triggered if this temporal gap surpasses a specified (customizable) timeout threshold, indicating a potential issue or failure with the corresponding machine.
 Network entities update their network records to exclude the faulty machine from all operations and communications in case of a faulty follower.
 The network continues to remain functional without any disruptions.
-Faulty leaders can either be identified via missing/late heartbeats or potentially when there is no reception of messages at all (indicating that routing and PDU sessions have failed).
-In such a scenario, the handling mechanisms trigger the cellular verification procedures to determine if leader selection is eventually required, thereby ensuring the functionality of the network even amidst unforeseen operational issues.
+Faulty leaders can either be identified via missing/late heartbeats or when there is no reception of messages (indicating cellular-level faults too, like in routing and PDU sessions).
+In such a scenario, the handling mechanisms trigger cellular verifications to determine the error and whether a leader selection is eventually required, thereby ensuring the integrity of the network even amidst unforeseen operational issues.